qverron/probe_design/README.md

 ``` shell
 bash $PRB/shell/build-db_BL.sh -f q_bl -m 32 -i 6 -L 40 -c 100 -d 8 -T 72
 ```
+> arguments;
 m: Maximum length of a consecutive match.
 Default: 24
 i: Maximum length of a consecutive homopolymer.
 Default: 6 All oligos with a longer consecutive match or homopolymer are stricly excluded.
 L: oligo length
 c: min number of occurrences for an oligo to be counted in black list (should match settings used in 6.)
 d: min Hamming distance to an oligo in the blacklist for exclusion
 T: Target melting temperature.
 Default: 72C

 9. Query the database to get candidate probes: